dpellegr/PolyGear/README.md

 ### I can't properly size my gears!
 Couldn't I just specify the radius?
 What is this "module" thing?

 You can think about the module as a universal measure of the size of the tooth.
 Having the same module is the first requisite when evaluating the proper meshing of two gears.
 It is therefore very deeply rooted into the industry standard and well described in the document from KHK Gears linked above.
-You could use the radius, but in the long run it would hurt yourself with fractional (or irrational) number of teeth and/or non meshing gears.
+You could use the radius, but in the long run it would hurt yourself with fractional (likely irrational) number of teeth and/or non meshing gears.

 If you really want to go the radius way, you can always use the OpenSCAD `resize()` function, but you have been warned...